FZambia/centrifuge/docs/content/contribute_and_license.rst

 .. _contribute_license:

-Centrifuge has BSD license.
+Centrifuge has MIT license.
 This is open-source and pull requests are welcome!

 But, please, follow next principles: